USB-A vs. USB-C

 Frequently Asked Questions

-Answer: You need to plug the USB-B to USB-A or USB-C cable into your computer so that data from the USB can be passed through to your computer.
+Answer: You need to plug the upstream USB-B or USB-C port from the monitor into your computer so that data from the USB ports can be passed through to your computer.

-• Question: My laptop isn't charging even connected via USB-C; why?
+Question: My laptop isn't charging even when connected via USB-C; why?

 Answer: Some monitors have limited power delivery over USB-C, with some as low as 5W.
 If that's the case, your monitor can't charge your laptop, and you'll need to plug in an external power source.

-Answer: Of course!
-USB-A is backward compatible with any past USB version as its maintained its shape, but keep in mind that if you plug a USB 2.0 device into a USB 3.0 port, you're limited to USB 2.0 bandwidth.
-However, USB-B ports aren't as backward compatible as USB-B ports have changed shape over the years.
-You can also only use USB-C with another USB-C port.
+Answer: Definitely.
+USB-A is backward compatible with any past USB version as it maintained its shape, but keep in mind that if you plug a USB 2.0 device into a USB 3.0 port, you're limited to USB 2.0 speeds.
+However, USB-B ports aren't as backward compatible as they have changed shape over the years.

 Conclusion

-USBs have many different capabilities, and they help us transfer data or power up our devices every day.
-Getting a monitor with a USB hub is very useful if you want extra USB ports to plug your peripherals in.
-USB-C ports on monitors are also becoming handy if you want to connect a laptop easily.
-Different USB versions are available with different transfer speeds and power delivery, and each USB version affects the user experience when connecting your devices to the USB hub on your monitor.
+USBs have many capabilities and help us transfer data or power our devices.
+Getting a monitor with a USB hub is very useful if you want extra USB ports to plug your peripherals into.
+USB-C ports on monitors are also handy if you want to connect a laptop easily.
+Various USB versions are available with different transfer speeds and power delivery, and each USB version affects the user experience when connecting your devices to the USB hub on your monitor.
+All things considered, you need to think about the USB ports your devices have when looking for a USB monitor.